U.S. names 18 people as alleged human rights abusers in Russia

 "I am expecting soon the decision from the high court of London which will confirm the falsehood of the accusation" Karpov told Interfax.

-The list also included Olga Stepanova, an official from the Moscow Tax Office that authorized part of a $230 million tax refund that Magnitsky had told officials was suspect.
+The list also included Olga Stepanova, an official from the Moscow Tax Office that authorized part of a $230 million (150 million pounds) tax refund that Magnitsky had told officials was suspect.

 Another name on the list was Yelena Stashina, a judge who allegedly prolonged Magnitsky's detention, and Andrey Pechegin, who worked in the general prosecutor's office and allegedly denied complaints from Magnitsky about his treatment.